Thelnetham: Bugg's Hole Fen SSSI

 The 4 ha Bugg's Hole Fen SSSI is located west of the village.
 This is a spring fed area of fen with a wide range of habitats and flora including uncommon plant species such as common butterwort Pinguicula vulgaris, bog pimpernel Lysimachia tenella (syn.
-Anagallis tenella) and adder’s tongue fern Ophioglossum vulgatum.
+Anagallis tenella) and adder's tongue fern Ophioglossum vulgatum.

 Church of St. Nicholas

 The Church of St. Nicholas is the Church of England parish church of Thelnetham and part of the United Benefice of Stanton.

-Dating from the 14th century, it is said to have been built by Edmund Gonville, founder of Gonville Hall, later Gonville and Caius College, Cambridge, who was rector here from 1320–1326.
-Many older features remain including a simple octagonal font, the doorways and stairs to the rood loft behind the pulpit, a 14th century arcade, and arches with octagonal piers and quarter-round mouldings.
+Dating from the 14th century, it is said to have been built by Edmund Gonville, founder of Gonville Hall, later Gonville and Caius College, Cambridge, who was rector here from 1320 to 1326.
+Many older features remain including a simple octagonal font, the doorways and stairs to the rood loft behind the pulpit, a 14th-century arcade, and arches with octagonal piers and quarter-round mouldings.
 The chancel and south aisle both have medieval stone altars with recut consecration crosses which were reinstated during the 1895 restoration.
 Other notable features include a small brass with an inscription below it to Anne Caley (around 1500) on the large squint at the south-east end of the nave.
-On the south wall of the aisle an alabaster and marble monument to Henry Buckenham (died 1648) and Dorothy his wife (died 1645) can be found and on the north wall of the nave is an 18th century wooden panel with the Flight into Egypt carved in high relief (probably Italian).
+On the south wall of the aisle an alabaster and marble monument to Henry Buckenham (died 1648) and Dorothy his wife (died 1645) can be found and on the north wall of the nave is an 18th-century wooden panel with the Flight into Egypt carved in high relief (probably Italian).